rusefi/rusefi_documentation/HOWTO/Cranking.md

 ![table](FAQ/cranking_4cylinder.png)

-For 1.6 Honda cranking settings see https://rusefi.com/forum/download/file.php?id=4536 (note that "base fuel" = 1 is recommended these days, with a corresponding change to cranking temperature multiplier)
+For 1.6 Honda cranking settings see [this image](https://rusefi.com/forum/download/file.php?id=4536) (note that "base fuel" = 1 is recommended these days, with a corresponding change to cranking temperature multiplier)